Abjad/abjad/README.md

 Abjad depends on Python
 -----------------------

-This information here refers to Abjad 2.14.
+The information here refers to Abjad 2.14.

 You must have Python 2.7.5 installed to run Abjad.